 Adult Care Clinic Program

 A few institutions across the country offer a coordinated care program for Adults with Turner syndrome, and TSGA expects other programs to develop in the coming years.
 Each of these Adult Care Clinic Programs looks different depending on the resources of each institution.
-TSGA has not set Levels of Care Designation Criteria for Adult programs, but we are highlighting them as a resource.
+TSGA is in the process of developing Levels of Care Designation Criteria for Adult programs.
+Here, we are highlighting them as a resource.